-Moreover from lemma 1 we have:
+Moreover, from Lemma 1 we have:

-$$v(LPM) \ge v(RLPM) + v(PP). \tag{24}$$
+$$v(LPM) \ge v(RLPM) + v(PP). \tag{25}$$

-The result follows from inequalities 23 and 24.
+The result follows from inequalities (24) and (25). \blacksquare

-Remark 2 Note that when |I| = 1, when there is only one security team, the bound in lemma 2 is tight and the greedy algorithm obtains the optimal solution.
+Remark 2 Note that when |I| = 1, when there is only one security team, the bound in Lemma 2 is tight and the greedy algorithm obtains the optimal solution.

 Remark 3 Even-though we cannot prove a tighter bound for the greedy algorithm, the numerical experiments show that the solutions obtained using the greedy algorithm match the optimal solution in every instance.
-Therefore we conjecture that the greedy algorithm finds the optimal solutions for the pricing sub-problem.

-5 Numerical experiments
+Numerical experiments

-In this section we perform computational experiments to investigate efficiency of the proposed algorithms and gain insight on some properties of the game.
+In this section, we perform computational experiments to investigate efficiency of the proposed algorithms and gain insight on some properties of the game.
 The algorithms are coded in C++ and CPLEX 12.6 solver has been used to solve the LPs and the pricing sub-problems.
 The computational experiments are performed on a computer with 2.4 GH processor and 4 GB of RAM.
+For all experiments in this section, we assume that the number of security teams is given as a parameter, represented by |I|.
+We also assume that these security teams are identical and they cannot be divided into smaller teams.
+Meaning that each team must be in exactly one station at each time.
+Moreover, each security team is required to have exactly two breaks in the time horizon.